junegunn/fzf/README.md

 - No dependencies
 - Blazingly fast
-    - e.g. `locate / | fzf`
-- Flexible layout
-    - Runs in fullscreen or in horizontal/vertical split using tmux
 - The most comprehensive feature set
-    - Try `fzf --help` and be surprised
+- Flexible layout using tmux panes
 - Batteries included
     - Vim/Neovim plugin, key bindings and fuzzy auto-completion

 Installation
 ------------

-fzf project consists of the following:
+fzf project consists of the following components:

 - `fzf` executable
 - `fzf-tmux` script for launching fzf in a tmux pane